dropitlikecross/Vmangos-Linux/Linux Compile Guide for Vmangos.md

 **SQL Migration**

-Pay attention to the version of the database.
-It **is very important to** check the first date of the database patch **! !
-If the database version is wrong, you will experience problems.
-You have to start from the earliest date**
+Check the major database version that is in the database folder.
+    cd database/
+    ls -h

+You must apply any updates since the last major database release.
+These updates are referred to as migrations.
+You will find them in sql\migrations inside the repository.
+For your convenience, there is a batch script that can be used to merge all migrations into a single file for each database.

     cd /root/core/sql/migrations
-    ls
+    ls -h

-![enter image description here](https://fx.fklds.com/wp-content/uploads/2018/12/1a3bfe50621c5c.jpg) In this example June 8th is the earliest version so we begin from there.
+![enter image description here](https://fx.fklds.com/wp-content/uploads/2018/12/1a3bfe50621c5c.jpg)

+In this example June 8th is the earliest version so we begin from there.

-**Uncompress the file**
+**Uncompress the major database file**

     cd database/
-    tar -zxvf world_full_08_june_2018.7z
+    7z e world_full_08_june_2018.7z

 **Import the data**